aptabase/aptabase/README.md

 ## ☁️ Managed Cloud

 The easiest and quickest way to get started.
-A fully managed services by the creators of Aptabase to help you get started in minutes.
-Forget about managing software updates and patches, we do it all for you!
+A fully managed service by the creators of Aptabase to help you get started in minutes.
+Forget about managing software updates and patches; we do it all for you!

 [Try free now →](https://aptabase.com)